 5) Email us your Activity Intention form and RAMS form.
 The AIF must be physically signed – by the activity leader, the section leader and most importantly by the Group Leader, as per SANZ regulations.
 Unsigned AIFs will not be accepted.

-Please note: failure to fully comply with these SANZ requirements or to pay the hire fee when due will result in the automatic cancellation of your booking.
+Please note: failure to fully comply with these SANZ requirements or to pay the hire fee when due (minimum 10 days prior to the Booking) will result in the automatic cancellation of your booking.

 8) If you want special Scoutsville Rangitoto badges, just tell us how many you want and add $4 per badge to your payment.
 You can use this Challenge Sheet to help your Cubs or Scouts attain this badge...